todb-cisa/kev-cwes/README.md

 # Pipeline

 Here's the basic pipeline, all using jq.
-Convert this to a real script someday.
+Convert this to a real programming lanague someday.
+It's just bash.

 ## Collect Data